eeddieg/ERPchained/README.md

 # DOCKER

-ro start the demo, type:
+To start the demo, type:
 docker compose up

-To stop running instances:
-docker compose down
+To stop the running instances: docker compose down